-Historically, “cause of action” has had more than one meaning.
-Today, when lawyers in the United States refer to a “cause of action” they usually mean a legal category or legal theory on which someone bases a lawsuit.
+A cause of action usually refers to a legal category or legal theory on which someone bases a lawsuit.
 Remember, “action” means a lawsuit.
-Cause of action would mean the legal grounds for the lawsuit, such as breach of contract or tort.
+Cause of action means the legal grounds for the lawsuit, such as breach of contract or tort.

 For example, in the illustration below the pedestrian’s “cause of action” against the driver will be the tort of negligence because the driver carelessly injured the pedestrian while he was crossing the street.